ska-telescope/lmc-base-classes/docs/src/releases/migrating-to-1.0.rst

 In ska-tango-base 1.0.0, the Long Running Commands always provide the result of type :code:`(ResultCode, str)` when they transition an LRC to a finished status.

-The new guidelines (XXX) for how to use the LRC attributes prescribe that an LRC shall report the outcome (success or failure) by providing a ResultCode.
+The new guidelines (see :ref:`lrc-task-guidelines`) for how to use the LRC attributes prescribe that an LRC shall report the outcome (success or failure) by providing a ResultCode.
 The originator of the command (a client) shall subscribe to the attribute ``longRunningCommandResult`` to be notified when the execution of the command ends, and to receive the :class:`~ska_control_model.ResultCode` (i.e. to be notified regarding the outcome, success or failure).

-..
-TODO Link to these guidelines

 Prior to ska-tango-base 1.0.0, the base classes themselves did not always follow this guideline.
 In the earlier versions of the ska-tango-base, in some cases